Dhruv-x7x/PAN-Sharpening-CS754/Readings/survey/notes.md

 #### Spatial Quality Assessment

-To assess the spatial quality of a pansharp- ened image, its spatial detail information must be compared to the that present in the reference HR MS image.
+To assess the spatial quality of a pansharpened image, its spatial detail information must be compared to the that present in the reference HR MS image.

 Looks kind of fuzzy.
-Several authors proposed several methods, it doesn't seem to be some agreement on standard methds (from what I have udnerstood)
+Several authors proposed several methods, it doesn't seem to be some agreement on standard methds (from what I have understood)

 ### Quality Assessment without a reference